alliedvision/alvium-jetson-driver-release/README.md

 # Allied Vision Alvium CSI driver for Jetpack 6.2

 ## Compatibility
-> [!IMPORTANT]
-> ### GenICam for CSI2 access
-> To use GenICam for CSI2 access a beta version of the CSI Transport Layer is required.
-It can be downloaded here: https://www.alliedvision.com/de/products/software/beta-early-adaptor/

 ### SoMs + Carrier Boards
 - Jetson AGX Orin DevKit